creativetechnologylab/coding-tutorials/replicate-envirnonment.md

 # Replicating an Environment

 If the machine you're exhibiting with differs from the one you used for development, you'll need to replicate your Python environment on the presentation machine.
-To do this, we create either a requirements.txt or an environment.yml file that lists all the dependencies your project relies on and the specific versions of those dependencies that are required.
+To do this, we create either a requirements.txt or an environment.yml file that lists all the dependencies your project relies on and the specific versions of those dependencies that is required.
 This file can then be used to install the exact same dependencies on your presentation machine, ensuring that your code runs as expected in the exhibition environment.

 ## Conda / Mamba